RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/context-settings.md

 ├── ...
 </pre>

-## How to set up context settings
+## How to set up local settings

-There are several ways to set up the context settings.
+There are several ways to set up the local settings.

 - Plugin setting tab
 - "Open Local Settings for the Current Note" command
-- "Override context settings" button in math callout settings
+- "Override local settings" button in math callout settings